Staff Extranet >

 Community Mental health Teams for Older People (CMHT-OP) help people who have a mental health problem and live in their own home or a care home.
 The service provided by CMHT-OPs will focus on patients with a significant mental disorder who are aged 65 years and over or those under 65 years who have complex memory problems.

-Each team is responsible for a designated geographical area.
+Each team is responsible for a designated geographical area and accepts referrals from specified GP practices in their area.

 The teams comprise of staff from various professional groups.
 They have the knowledge and skills to assess and treat people with serious mental health problems.
 Support is also provided for their family and / or carers.